danbev/learning-ai/notes/ggml.md

 So we will enter this if block:
 Now, we can see that `ir` is set to the thread index (0 in this specific case as we are only using 1 thread).

+Now, in GGML we always have 4 dimension, or there can be 4 dimensions so this has to be taken into account.
 ```c
         for (int64_t ir = ith; ir < nr; ir += nth) {
             // src0 and dst are same shape => same indices